Help! My pet stopped eating

 Dogs and cats are creatures of habit.
-When your pet stops perking up his ears at the sound of kibble being poured appears uninterested at the snap of a can opening, it can be cause for concern if the behavior continues or appears.
+If your pet stops perking up his ears at the sound of kibble being poured or appears uninterested in the snap of a can opening, it can be cause for concern.

 Although there’s an abundance of overweight pets in our society, those who refuse to eat and start losing weight are even more worrisome.
 As a responsible pet parent, you’ll want to determine what’s putting your furbaby off feed.

 What you can do: stop offering so many goodies and stick to pet food.
 When he realizes there’s no more people food coming, he’ll return to his proper diet if this is the reason why he stopped eating.

 Issue: she turns up her nose at dry food

 What you can do: make it tastier.
 Mix in a small amount of canned food or chicken broth.
 To make wet food especially appetizing, warm it slightly in the microwave.
 Cats particularly like anything fish flavored.

 Issue: the food smells bad to your pet

 What you can do: dogs’ and cats’ noses are more sensitive than ours.
 Check the dates on the food you are serving to make sure it’s not out of date or spoiled.

 What you can do: make sure he’s getting enough exercise.
 See if a brisk walk before dinnertime helps to increase his appetite.

 Issue: he’s got a tummy ache.
 Many pets won’t eat if they’re not feeling well, especially if he’s suffering from a gastrointestinal upset.